TopBrussels/TopTreeProducer/README_For_Developpers.txt

   cvs co -r CMSSW_38X -d TopBrussels/TopTreeProducer UserCode/TopBrussels/TopTreeProducer

-Once you have the code checked out, go to the TopTreeProducer directory and try to compile it.
+Once you have the code checked out, go to  TopBrussels/TopTreeProducer/ and do:

+  cvs tag -b CMSSW_42X (-b stands for "branch-tag")

+Remove your TopBrussels/TopTreeProducer folder and check out the new branch for CMSSW_42X rather than CMSSW_38X.
+If you don't you'll end up developing in CMSSW_38X and this is not desired.

+Go to the TopTreeProducer directory and try to compile it.
 For sure it will not compile (due to the drastic CMSSW changes) and you will spend some time chasing bugs in the yard.
 But hey "No Pain No Gain"!

 Once you managed to get the thing compiling, you should get your hands on a sample.
-Create a PATtuple based of it and then try to run the TopTreeProducer on it.
-If all goes well, you will have your first TopTree.

 /*